indika/blog/_posts/2014-04-01-shopping-iaas.md

 CloudForms sits on top of both of these, and help manage heterogenous cloud architectures.
 This solution feels less flexible, but it is a turn-key one.
 OpenShift over OpenStack is advocated by RedHat.

 The space seems large enough to not just have one clear winner.
 Each solution might be tairored for a different target market.
 Puppet and Chef seem to do very similar things.
 If you have a bunch of hardware, and you want to configure it, then perhaps Puppet is better for you.
 If you are a developer, and want to extend your reach, then perhaps Chef is better for you.
 If you are a big corporate and you want a cloud based solution, then perhaps OpenShift over OpenStack is better for you.

+There are some finer points about scaling that I want to research.